auggieyd/dbesslnc2.0/data_curated/readme.md

    - Using the UID from the previous step,generated by`dbess.ipynb:Step4.5`,`non_crispr_UID.txt`
    - Extract the basic annotation information of these lncRNAs and import it into the database.Count the number of exons and record the coordinate for all reference lncRNA transcripts.
 (Script: `/clinvar_map/lncRNA_reference/get_exon.sh`).Retrieve the number and the coordinate of exon for  transcripts of all essential lncRNA genes.
 (Script: `/clinvar_map/db/exon/getExon.py`)
-     Generate:`/clinvar_map/db/exon/non_crispr_lncRNA.csv`
+     Generate:`/clinvar_map/db/exon/non_crispr_lncRNA.csv`,Import this file by:`/store/dbess.ipynb:step5.3`
-   - Extract sequences from NONCODE and LncBook databases and import them into the database.
+   - Extract sequences from NONCODE and LncBook databases and import them into the database.details see code:`/store/dbess.ipynb:step5.3`
    - details see code:`/store/dbess.ipynb:step5.2,step5.3`

+   - Import mouse transcript information annotated with transcript coordinate information(`/dbesslnc/mouse_trans.csv`).

 6. Import CRISPR experiment record`exp_crispr.csv` into **exp_crispr** table.

    - Details see code:`/store/dbess.ipynb:Step7`
-   - Group by  exp_type  and  target_id  columns, for groups with a count of 1, mark as 'cell-line specific' and update in the table; for groups with a count of 2-5, mark as 'common essential'; and for groups with a count greater than 5, mark as 'core essential'.Details see code:`/store/dbess.ipynb:Step7.1`
+   - Group by  `exp_type`  and  `target_id`  columns, for groups with a count of 1, mark as 'cell-line specific' and update in the table; for groups with a count of 2-5, mark as 'common essential'; and for groups with a count greater than 5, mark as 'core essential'.Details see code:`/store/dbess.ipynb:Step7.1`

 7. Import variants Mapping file into **lncrna_variant_mapping ** table and variants file into the **variants** table